lxtGH/lxtGH.github.io/_pages/includes/intro.md

 I am working as a **Staff Research Scientist** at TikTok (ByteDance), Singapore.

-Our team works on applications and research for TikTok Live.
+Our team works on applications development and research for TikTok Live.
+Our products and models are used by TT-Live directly and have impact on billions of users.

 Topics cover multi-modal large language models, diffusion models, and LLM reasoning.

 Previously, I worked as a **Research Fellow** at [MMLab@NTU](https://www.mmlab-ntu.com/), S-Lab, advised by [Prof. Chen Change Loy](https://www.mmlab-ntu.com/person/ccloy/).